Della Portable Top Load Electric Ice Maker

 Thin ice melts quickly

-There are people who have automatic ice makers built into their refrigerators, and then there’s the rest of us.
-Anyone who’s had to carefully carry an ice cube tray sloshing with water from the sink to the freezer, only to spill it as you try to perch it on lumpy bags of frozen peas, has undoubtedly wished for one.
+Some people have automatic ice makers built into their refrigerators, and then there’s the rest of us.
+Anyone who’s had to carefully carry an ice cube tray, sloshing with water from the sink to the freezer, only to spill it as you try to perch it on lumpy bags of frozen peas, has undoubtedly wished for one.
 But not all kitchens are plumbed for an in-fridge ice-maker.
-Or maybe you have one but it broke.
-Or maybe you just love ice cream too much to devote so much precious freezer space to a big built-in contraption.
+Or maybe you have one, but it broke.
+Or maybe you just love ice cream too much to devote so much precious freezer space to a large built-in contraption.
 That’s where countertop ice makers come in.
-No more messy trays and cursing at your frozen foods.
-Just plug it in, add water, and six minutes later you have ice.
+Just plug it in, add water, and six minutes later there's ice.
 The trick is finding one that’s the right size for your ice-loving needs as well as your kitchen—especially when your kitchen is on the small side.
-Della, a 4-year-old company that specializes in portable appliances with a modern look, including air conditioners and washing machines, makes one of smallest countertop ice makers on the market.
-We tried out its 26-pound output portable ice maker to see if it could produce quality ice despite its small size.
-Read on to find out how it well it performed.
+Della specializes in modern-looking portable appliances, including air conditioners and washing machines, and it makes one of smallest countertop ice makers on the market.
+We tried out its portable ice maker to see if it could produce quality ice despite its small size.
+Read on to find out how well it performed.

 Performance: Speedy, but makes small ice

-We liked that the Della ice maker is much smaller and more lightweight than many other countertop ice makers.
+We liked that the Della ice maker is much smaller and lighter than many other countertop ice makers.
 It really is portable—about the size of a tall bread machine and just as hands-off.
-To test, we plugged it into a standard three-prong outlet, lifted the lid, poured water into the reservoir up to the shelf that holds the basket, and selected whether we wanted small or large (i.e. thicker) ice.
-The reservoir holds about 8 cups of water, and the manufacturer says it’ll make 26 pounds of ice per day, though we had to transfer the ice to a bag in our freezer almost every hour while we had it running.
+To test, we plugged it into a standard three-prong outlet, lifted the lid, poured water into the reservoir up to the shelf that holds the basket, and selected whether we wanted small or large (thicker) ice.
+The reservoir holds about nine cups of water, and the manufacturer says it’ll make 26 pounds of ice per day, though we had to transfer the ice to a bag in our freezer almost every hour while we had it running.